grafana/loki/docs/sources/operations/query-acceleration-blooms.md

 For a given stream, the compactor owning that stream will iterate through all the log lines inside its new chunks and build a bloom for the stream.
 For each log line, we compute its [n-grams](https://en.wikipedia.org/wiki/N-gram#:~:text=An%20n%2Dgram%20is%20a,pairs%20extracted%20from%20a%20genome.) and append to the bloom both the hash for each n-gram and the hash for each n-gram plus the chunk identifier.
-The former allows gateways to skip whole stream while the latter is for skipping individual chunks.
+The former allows gateways to skip whole streams while the latter is for skipping individual chunks.

 For example, given a log line `abcdef` in the chunk `c6dj8g`, we compute its n-grams: `abc`, `bcd`, `cde`, `def`.
 And append to the stream bloom the following hashes: `hash("abc")`, `hash("abc" + "c6dj8g")` ... `hash("def")`, `hash("def" + "c6dj8g")`.